MRC-Epid-it24/intake24/docs/config/index.md

 # Introduction

 All parts of the system are using environment variables.
-Environment specific configuration is extracted to `process.env` variables.
+Environment specific configuration is parsed to `process.env` variables.
 All applications are using [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) to set environment variables.

-Application loads `.env` file in root directory.
+Each `application` / `package` loads `.env` file in respective directory.
 There is example file (`.env-template`), which can be used as template.

 Copy the `.env-template` file and modify the `.env` file as needed.